 This is my submission to the The Great Bloggers’ Bake-Off 2020 Summer Picnic.

-Inspiration published on Lavender and Lime June 15:
+Take a look at what was previously posted on Lavender and Lime June 15:

 Have you had great service from someone recently that you want to give a shout out to?